Cation mono- and co-doped anatase TiO$_2$ nanotubes: An {\em ab initio} investigation of electronic and optical properties: Optical properties

 \section{Optical properties}

 The optical properties of a semiconductor photocatalyst are closely related to its electronic structure.
-The shift of the Fermi energy towards higher energy in combination with a decrease of the band gap for all mono-dopants as compared to pristine TNT, see Fig.~\ref{fig3}, leads to a redshift of the optical absorption edge.
+The decrease of the band gap for all mono-dopants as compared to pristine TNT, see Fig.~\ref{fig3}, leads to a redshift of the optical absorption edge.
 This redshift depends on the kind of dopant and the concentration.
-The redshift for Pb and Sn mono-doped TNT is, in contrast to Pb and Sn doped bulk anatase TiO$_{2}$ \cite{RLY}, due to the difference in the geometry, electronic structure, and the interaction between dopant and neighboring Ti and O atoms.
-The redshift is also noticeable in co-doped TNT, see Fig.~\ref{fig4}.
+Clearly, several factors are relevant for the differences between doped bulk TiO$_{2}$ and doped TNTs, namely the geometry, electronic structure, and the interaction between dopant and neighboring Ti and O atoms, with the general tendency of reducing the optical gap.
+As is apparent from Fig.~\ref{fig4}, this leads to a shift of the absorption edge towards higher wavelengths, most pronounced for Pb mono- and (2Pb, Ge) co-doping.
+In contrast, a reduction of the optical gap upon doping in the {\em bulk} system is only found for Si and Ge doping \cite{RLY}.
+Our results agree qualitatively with the recently observed gap reduction for Sn doped TNTs \cite{Li2016}.

 The optical absorption is related to the complex dielectric function $\varepsilon(\omega)=\varepsilon_{1}(\omega)+i\varepsilon_{2}(\omega)$, with $\omega$ the frequency.
 The imaginary part is calculated from the momentum matrix elements between the occupied and unoccupied states, and the real part subsequently from the Kramers-Kronig relation.
 The absorption coefficient then is given by \cite{C4}